jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_test.rst

           - get_datetime(sleep_time)
         )

-  the terminal shows the test is still passing
+  the terminal shows all tests are still passing
 * and I remove the list of :doc:`Exceptions</how_to/exception_handling_programs>` encountered

 *********************************************************************************
 review
 *********************************************************************************

-The challenge was to write a program that passes the test.
+The challenge was to write a program that passes the tests in ``test_sleep_duration.py`` without looking at it.
 I wrote something that calculates the difference between a given ``wake_time`` and ``sleep_time`` by following the exceptions encountered in the terminal

 * :ref:`AttributeError`
 * NameError_